RaspberryPiFoundation/scratch-curriculum/Türkçe/Term 1/04 Fruit Machine/Meyve Makinası.md

 Save your project

-##Step 4: Creating the other sprite
+##Step 4: Diğer kuklaları oluşturmak
 __Now we need to make the other sprites so we can play our game!__

 1. Duplicate the sprite (Sprite1) by right clicking on it in the bottom right corner.